osisoft/testing-content/content/api-reference/identity/identity-claim-type-names.md

 <a id="tocSidentityproviderclaim"></a>
 <a id="tocsidentityproviderclaim"></a>

-Object representing a claim from an identity provider to map to a role.
+Object representing a claim from an identity provider to map to a role

 ### Properties